almossawi/badarguments/extras/content/posts/main/index.md

 You'd think they were scrambling to board the last helicopter out of Vietnam, [as Brian Regan might say](https://youtu.be/G9em-ZCddWk).

-On the even of a senatorial race, a headline on a major news website reads
+On the eve of a senatorial race, a headline on a major news website reads

 "The **Battle** for the Country Begins"